 Vanessa Joosen

-Vanessa Joosen is full professor of English literature and children’s literature at the University of Antwerp.
-She is the author of, among others, Critical and Creative Perspectives on Fairy Tales (Wayne State University Press, 2011), which won an ALA Choice Award for Outstanding Academic Publication, and co-editor of Grimm’s Tales Around the Globe (2014), for which she and Gillian Lathey received the ChLA Honour Award for edited book.
-Vanessa Joosen’s most recent research focuses on the intersections between age studies and children’s literature, which has resulted in the edited volume Connecting Childhood and Old Age in Popular Media (University of Mississippi Press, 2018) and the monograph Adulthood in Children’s Literature (Bloomsbury, 2018).
-In 2018, she was awarded an ERC Starting Grant for the project Constructing Age for Young Readers (CAFYR), where she and her research team will use methods from genetic criticism, digital humanities and reader response theory to study age in children’s books.
+Vanessa Joosen is professor of English literature and children’s literature at the University of Antwerp.
+She is the author of, among others, Critical and Creative Perspectives on Fairy Tales (Wayne State University Press, 2011, ALA Choice Award for Outstanding Academic Publication), and co-editor of Grimm’s Tales Around the Globe (2014, with Gillian Lathey, ChLA Honour Award for edited book).
+Joosen’s research focuses on the intersections between age studies and children’s literature, which has resulted in the edited volume Connecting Childhood and Old Age in Popular Media (University of Mississippi Press, 2018) and the monographs Adulthood in Children’s Literature (Bloomsbury, 2018) and Age in David Almond’s Oeuvre (Routledge, 2023).
+From 2018-2024, she led the ERC-funded project Constructing Age for Young Readers (CAFYR).

 Emily Murphy is Senior Lecturer in Children’s Literature at Newcastle University (UK).
 Her first monograph, Growing Up with America: Youth, Myth, and National Identity, 1945–Present (2020), was the winner of the 2021 International Research Society for Children’s Literature Book Award.
 She has published articles on children’s literature and childhood studies in numerous peer-reviewed journals, including most recently in the Journal of American Studies.
 She recently finished a British Academy- and Nuffield Foundation-funded project, Beyond the School Gates: Children’s Contribution to Community Integration (2022–2025), and is working on her second monograph, The Anarchy of Children’s Archives: Children’s Literature and Global Citizenship Education in the American Century.